WeLikeGraphQL/wordpress-graphql-api-example/README.md

 >The aim of this repo is to give an example of publishing [GraphQL](http://graphql.org/) API in [Wordpress](https://wordpress.org/download/).

+[Here](https://github.com/WeLikeGraphQL/react-apollo-example) is the app that consumes this API.

 ## Execution

 The project can be run using one of the following (what is convenient for you):
- 1. **[Vagrant](https://www.vagrantup.com/)** - for one-command virtual server provisioning in Windows, Linux, OSX... (the best option when Ansible/Docker not installed).
+ 1. **[Vagrant](https://www.vagrantup.com/)** - for one-command virtual machine provisioning in Windows, Linux, OSX... (the best option when Ansible/Docker not installed).
 Requirements: *Vagrant >=1.8*

- 2. **[Ansible](https://www.ansible.com/)** - for one-command own server provisioning and containerizing in Linux (the best option when Docker not installed).
+ 2. **[Ansible](https://www.ansible.com/)** - for one-command own host provisioning and containerizing the app in Linux (the best option when Docker not installed).
 Requirements: *ansible-playbook*

- 3. **[Docker](https://www.docker.com/)** - for containerizing the application in Linux.
-Requirements: *docker*, *docker-compose*, *[composer](https://getcomposer.org/)*
+ 3. **[Docker](https://www.docker.com/)** - for containerizing the app in Linux.
+Requirements: *docker*, *docker-compose*

- 4. **Manually** - (any OS, required Apache2/Nginx, PHP >= 5.6, MySQL, Composer etc.)
+ 4. **Manually** - (any OS, required Apache2/Nginx, PHP >= 5.6, MySQL, [Composer](https://getcomposer.org/) etc.)

-**We give you all a lot of options of installation, because we assume that not every developer will come from PHP World.**
+**We give you a lot of installation options, because we assume that not every developer will come from PHP World and have already installed all needed stuff for manual set-up.
+If you are not interested in the backend part, just choose the simplest way of installation and run the [Web App](https://github.com/WeLikeGraphQL/react-apollo-example), which consumes this Wordpress GraphQL API.**

 The project publishes the following endpoints:
- - `localhost:8000/graphql` - GraphQL Endpoint
+ - `localhost:8000/graphql` - GraphQL API Endpoint
  - `localhost:8888` - PhpMyAdmin

-You can customize it in `.env` file.
+You can customize data in `.env` file.

 ### 1. Vagrant (for Windows, Linux, OSX)

 Vagrant makes the project executable in Windows, Linux, OSX... (as Docker is available out-of-the-box only for [some Linux instances](https://docs.docker.com/engine/installation/linux/)).
-So, if you want to set everything up automatically, then install both [Vagrant>=1.8](https://www.vagrantup.com/) and [this plugin](https://github.com/gosuri/vagrant-env), and finally invoke:
+So, if you want to set everything up automatically, then install [Vagrant>=1.8](https://www.vagrantup.com/) and execute:

- - `vagrant up`
- - `vagrant provision`
+ - `bash -x scripts/run_vagrant.sh`

-It might take some time for running the project at first, as all dependencies have to be downloaded.

-If you wish to use the exemplary dataset from `mysql` folder, then invoke:
+It might take some time for running the project at first, as all dependencies have to be downloaded, but it is all what you need to do to run the API.
+Check `localhost:8000/graphql` (if there is no 404 then ok).
- - `vagrant ssh`
- - `cd /vagrant/mysql && bash -x load_db.sh`

-Caveat: You might need a superuser access, in order to perform: `bash -x load_db.sh`.
+Sample data are included automatically after every run.

 ### 2. Ansible (for Linux)

 If you do not have Docker installed, then you can install everything using [Ansible](https://www.ansible.com/).
 Invoke:

-`ansible-playbook main.yml`
+ - `ansible-playbook -vvv main.yml`
+ - `bash -x scripts/load_db.sh`

-It will install the needed stuff on your host.
+It will install and run the needed stuff on your host (now you have Docker installed and you can use in the second run).
+Sample data are included automatically thanks to the second command.

 If you have Linux distribution that is not supported by Docker and it causes errors, then change the following part in `roles/vagrant/tasks/install.yml`: